sipeed/MaixPy_DOC/docs/maixpy/en/api_reference/machine_vision/image/image.md

 Does not support compressed images and bayer images.

+#### image.draw_ellipse(cx, cy, rx, ry, rotation[, color[, thickness=1[, fill=False]]])

+Draws an ellipse on the image.
+You may either pass cx, cy, rx, ry, and the rotation (in degrees) separately or as a tuple (cx, yc, rx, ry, rotation).

+color is an RGB888 tuple for Grayscale or RGB565 images.
+Defaults to white.
+However, you may also pass the underlying pixel value (0-255) for grayscale images or a RGB565 value for RGB565 images.

+thickness controls how thick the edges are in pixels.

+Pass fill set to True to fill the ellipse.

+Returns the image object so you can call another method using . notation.

+Not supported on compressed images or bayer images.

 #### image.draw_circle(x, y, radius[, color[, thickness=1[, fill=False]]])

 Draw a circle on the image.
 You can pass x, y, radius individually or as a tuple (x, y, radius).